Raid on Dover

-Cause
+Background and Underlying Tension

-At the end of King Philip's War (1675–1678), a number of Indians fleeing the Massachusetts Bay Colony militia took refuge with the Abenaki tribe living in Dover.
-In response, the Dover area militia ordered Major Richard Waldron to attack the fleeing natives and demanded the Abenaki turn over any refugee combatants.
+At the end of King Philip's War (1675–1678), a number of Indians allied with King Philip attempted to flee the Massachusetts Bay Colony and took refuge with the Abenaki tribe living in Dover.
+They appeared unaware that New Hampshire had been governed by Massachusetts since 1641 and thus they remained in the colony.
+In response, the Massachusetts Bay General Court sent two companies of militia to the Dover area who then ordered Major Richard Waldron to attack all the natives and demand the Abenaki turn over any refugee combatants.

-Waldron believed he could capture the fleeing natives without a pitched battle, and so on September 7, 1676, deceptively invited the natives—about 400 in total, half local and half refugees, to participate in a mock battle against the militia near Cochecho Falls.
+Major Waldron believed he could capture the fleeing natives without a pitched battle involving the local allied Abenaki, and so on September 7, 1676, deceptively invited the natives—about 400 in total, half local and half refugees, to participate in a mock battle against the militia near Cochecho Falls.
 After the natives discharged their guns, Waldron and Major Charles Frost took them prisoner.
 He sent both refugee combatants and those locals who violently objected to Boston, where seven or eight were convicted of insurrection and executed.
 The rest were sold into slavery, most in Barbados.

 Local Indians were released, but never forgave Waldron for the deception, which violated both sides' rules of honor and hospitality.
+According to Jeremy Belknap's History of New Hampshire, Major Waldron also felt like he violated rules of honor and hospitality.

+This action was applauded by the governments of New Hampshire and Massachusetts Bay for avoiding a pitched battle the militia companies expected.
 Waldron was appointed Chief Justice for New Hampshire in 1683.